Balaklaka/zephyr/samples/bluetooth/mesh_dfu/target/README.rst

   device reboots, so if the MCUboot fails to validate the new firmware, the device will boot unprovisioned anyway.

+In this sample, the device flash is split into fixed partitions using devicetree as defined in :zephyr_file:`nrf52840dk_nrf52840.dts<boards/arm/nrf52840dk_nrf52840/nrf52840dk_nrf52840.dts>`.
-The sample uses devicetree to split flash into partitions.
-When the DFU transfer starts, the sample stores the new firmware at slot-1.
-For more information about the partition layout, read :ref:`flash_map_api`.
+When the DFU transfer starts, the sample stores the new firmware at slot-1 using :ref:`flash_map_api`.

-When the DFU transfer ends, the sample requests the MCUboot to replace slot-0 with slot-1 and reboot the device.
-The MCUboot performs the validation of firmware located at slot-1.
+When the DFU transfer ends, the sample requests the MCUboot to replace slot-0 with slot-1 and reboots the device.
+The MCUboot performs the validation of the image located at slot-1.
 Upon successful validation, the MCUboot replaces the old firmware with the new one and boots it.
 After booting, the sample confirms the image so the old image does not get reverted at the next reboot.